Dr Molly Macdonald, BA (Barnard) MA (UEA) PhD (QMUL)

 - Literary and Critical Theory

 Recent and On-Going Research:

-The major focus of my research is the concept of intersubjectivity, which I approach in an interdisciplinary manner, drawing from twentieth-century literature, critical and literary theory, psychoanalysis, and in my current research, aspects of cognitive science.
-My monograph, Hegel and Psychoanalysis: A New Interpretation of 'Phenomenology of Spirit' was published in 2013 (Routledge).
+The major focus of my recent research is the concept of intersubjectivity, which I approach in an interdisciplinary manner, drawing from twentieth-century literature, critical and literary theory, psychoanalysis, and in my current research, aspects of cognitive science.
+My monograph, Hegel and Psychoanalysis: A New Interpretation of 'Phenomenology of Spirit' was published in 2013 and in paperback in 2016 (Routledge).
 The book examines Hegel's philosophy, through the lens of his reception in the 20th Century, and argues for a reading of his work alongside psychoanalytic theory, with a focus on the work of André Green and Christopher Bollas.
 I explore, in particular, the concepts Force, binding, intersubjectivity, and 'thirdness'.
-With my current research, I am returning to the roots of my BA and MA work in literature and literary theory.
-With the aid of cutting-edge work in the cognitive sciences on concepts of plasticity, intersubjectivity, forgiveness and empathy, as well as other theoretical frameworks, I turn to a set of texts to explore ‘social plasticity’ in literature, theory and contemporary thought.
 I’ve also written on the relationship between art and philosophy - ‘Futures that Haunt Presents: On the Work of Mark Boulos and the Spirit(s) of Marxism’, Belkin Art Gallery Journal, (University of British Columbia, 2012) - and on the work of Catherine Malabou - New Formations, 2012.